-[PR 5.2.6-1] Subject to user consent, operator policy, and regulatory requirements, the 5G network shall be able to provide means to reduce service performance at the flow level in response to energy constraints.
+[PR 5.2.6-1] Subject to user consent, operator policy, and regulatory requirements, the 5G network shall be able to provide means to reduce service performance at the flow level in response to energy rationing.

-NOTE 1: Energy constraints refer to limitations on available energy (based on energy related information available in the network).

-Editor’s Note: The definition of the term energy constraints is FFS.
+NOTE 1: This assumes that the reduction in service performance will reduce energy consumption in the 5G network.